On Equivalence of Matrices: Lie Algebra on Square M-equivalence Space

 provided $F(A_1,\cdots,A_k)$ is well defined.

 In the following we consider some fundamental matrix functions for $\Sigma$.
 We refer to \cite{cur84} for the definitions and basic properties of some fundamental matrix functions.
-Using these acknowledges, the following result is obvious:
+Using these acknowledges, the following results are obvious: